owncloud-archive/documentation/admin_manual/installation/system_requirements.rst

 Database Requirements for MySQL / MariaDB
 -----------------------------------------

-The following is currently required if you're running ownCloud together with a MySQL / MariaDB database:
+The following are currently required if you're running ownCloud together with a MySQL or MariaDB database:

 * Disabled or BINLOG_FORMAT = MIXED configured Binary Logging (See: :ref:`db-binlog-label`)
-* InnoDB storage engine (MyISAM is not supported, see: :ref:`db-storage-engine-label`)
+* InnoDB storage engine (The MyISAM storage engine is not supported, see: :ref:`db-storage-engine-label`)
 * "READ COMMITED" transaction isolation level (See: :ref:`db-transaction-label`)